Geoffrey-42/WNqErkVjBIDRXi9D/README.md

 The custom model was prototyped using Gradio, resulting in a permanent interface that can be accessed through a web browser.
 Through this web interface, users can conveniently utilize the models and obtain predictions.

 ## Results
-Extensive testing has demonstrated the high accuracy of the models in predicting page flipping actions on the test set, showcasing their effectiveness.
+High accuracy of the models in predicting page flipping actions was observed on the test set, showcasing their effectiveness.

-The dual use of transfer learning and the custom lightweight CNN architecture allows MonReader to achieve fully automatic, fast, and high-quality document scanning, rendering it a valuable tool for diverse user groups.
+Through the applicatio of either transfer learning or a custom lightweight CNN architecture the mobile app can achieve fully automatic and fast document scanning, rendering it a valuable tool for diverse user groups.

 ## Features